 Other than the above, this Law also includes the provisions of (d) re-export control and extraterritorial application.
 In other words, violations of this Law by organizations/individuals outside of China are also subject to the discipline under the Law (Article 44) and the control of re-export is to be implemented (Article 45).
 But their details are left to the implementing regulations.
-For these provisions, there is a concern that, depending on the implementing regulations and operations, excessive extraterritorial application of domestic laws, which is not allowed under the international law, may take place.
+The "Draft Ordinance for Export Control of Dual-Use Items" also provides restrictions on re-export (Article 58), but their details are left to the implementing regulations.
+For these provisions, there is a concern that, depending on the implementing regulations and specific operations, excessive extraterritorial application of domestic laws, which is not allowed under the international law, may take place.
 In addition, there is concern that re-export restrictions may be enforced by using the unreliable entity list provision that went into effect in September 2020.
 (For details on the unreliable entity list provision, see the Unilateral Measures and Others section.)

 The Japanese industries submitted written opinions to China regarding the first draft to realize a transparent system suitable to international rules and practices (in July 2017 by Center for Information on Security Trade Controls (CISTEC), in December 2017 by six organizations including CISTEC and the Japan Machinery Center for Trade and Investment, and two organizations including the Japan Business Federation).
 In addition, in February 2018, 13 industry organizations including CISTEC, the Japan Machinery Center for Trade and Investment, the Japan Business Federation and the National Association of Manufacturers submitted written opinions to China.
 In January 2020, 14 organizations from Japan, U.S., and Europe (CISTEC/Japan Business Federation/Japan Machinery Center for Trade and Investment, etc.) submitted written opinions regarding the second draft based on the similar perspective.
-In November 2020, 10 industrial organizations in Japan, including

-CISTEC, Japan Business Federation, and Japan Machinery Center for Trade and Investment, submitted a written request entitled "Extraterritorial Application Regulations of China and the United States" to point out the concerns regarding the Export Control Law of China and to request for response at the government level.
+In addition, in May 2022, 10 organizations including CISTEC submitted written opinions regarding the "Draft Ordinance for Export Control of Dual-Use Items" under the Export Control Law of China.
+In November 2020, 10 industrial organizations in Japan, including CISTEC, Japan Business Federation, and Japan Machinery Center for Trade and Investment, submitted a written request entitled "Extraterritorial Application Regulations of China and the United States" to point out the concerns regarding the Export Control Law of China and to request for response at the government level.
 In the same month, the Minister of Economy, Trade and Industry urged industries to identify the risks in their supply chains, and told that excessive withering beyond the respective countries' measures is unnecessary.
 The Minister also stated that the Ministry of Economy, Trade and Industry will provide support at the front end if any unreasonable requests are made.